-In the State of New Jersey, the amount of real estate taxes you pay is based upon the municipality’s assessment of your property.
-Due to the decline in real estate values, which occurred between 2007 and 2012, several properties have assessments that exceed their fair market values.
-In towns that have not been re-assessed for several years, an equalization ratio is applied uniformly to the entire municipality, inevitably leaving some properties with assessments that are substantially more than they should be.
-Regardless of whether the property is over-assessed in a traditional sense, or whether the equalized assessment of the property is more than it should be, property owners are forced to pay more than their fair share of taxes, unless a Tax Appeal is filed.
+According to a recently published article, New Jersey has the highest real estate taxes in the nation.
+Like many states, New Jersey basis real estate taxes upon the municipality’s assessment of a property.
+However, due to the decline in real estate values, which occurred between 2007 and 2012, several properties have assessments that exceed their fair market values.
+In towns that have not been re-assessed for several years, an equalization ratio is applied uniformly to the entire municipality, inevitably leaving some properties with assessments that are substantially more than they should be as market trends shift and certain communities may become more or less valuable than other communities with the same town.
+Regardless of whether the property is over-assessed in a traditional sense, or whether the equalized assessment of the property is more than it should be, several property owners each year are forced to pay more than their fair share of taxes, unless a Tax Appeal is filed.

-The Law Office of Michael D. Mirne takes great pride in its high rate of success in reducing Real Estate Tax Assessments.
+The New Jersey tax appeals lawyers at the Law Office of Michael D. Mirne take great pride in their high rate of success in reducing Real Estate Tax Assessments.
 Our office has represented clients in more than 1000 tax appeals, very often on a contingency fee basis, reducing the assessments for over 80% of our tax appeal clients throughout the State of New Jersey.
 We have appeared for commercial and residential tax appeals before the State of New Jersey Tax Court, as well as the County Boards of Taxation in fifteen different counties.
-Since 2004, our firm has successfully reduced our clients’ tax assessments by more than $57 Million.
+Since 2004, our firm has successfully reduced our clients’ tax assessments by more than $67 Million.

 Our representative results include $1,500,000 in assessment reductions in Lavallette and over $8,000,000 in assessment reductions in Lakewood.
 Recently, we were successful in reducing the assessment of a shopping center in Somerset County by more than $2.4 Million.
 In 2016, we reduced assessments for our clients by more than $12 Million.

 In 2008, Mr. Mirne became one of a select few attorneys to become certified by the State of New Jersey as a Tax Assessor.
 His training in appraising and tax assessments makes him a skilled negotiator and zealous advocate in trying tax appeal matters.
-Mr. Mirne also makes regular appearances before Real Estate and Investment groups, to provide seminars on tax assessments and procedures for appeals.
+New Jersey tax appeal attorney, Mr. Mirne also makes regular appearances before Real Estate and Investment groups, to provide seminars on tax assessments and procedures for appeals.

 Most of our clients take advantage of our contingent fee arrangements, in which our fee is based upon a percentage of how much tax we are able to save for the client.
 Following a successful tax appeal, your assessment generally cannot be raised for a minimum of three years (the year of the appeal plus two additional years).
 This rule, known as the Freeze Act, is applicable unless the property is improved after the date of valuation or municipality undergoes a revaluation or re-assessment prior to the expiration of the 3-year period.
 Because the amount of real estate tax that you pay is a function of your property value, it is essential that you file a tax appeal if you think the municipality has over-assessed your property.